naomital/Ex0-GNSSRawMesurments/README.md

 <br> run the following to make sure you have all the libraries needed
 <br> pip install -r /path/to/requirements.txt
 to run:
-open
+<br> open the file "rawMeasurmentToGPS"
-run the file "---" in the main change the filename to the log file you want
+<br> in the main function fill in the filename to the log file you want

 -----------------------------------------------
 ### About our code